-A year on from the triggering of Article 50, it’s finally been announced that the UK and EU have agreed a large part of the terms for the Brexit transition period.
+A year on from the triggering of Article 50, it’s finally been announced that the UK and EU have agreed on a large part of the terms for the Brexit transition period.
 Although the deal is far from finalised, this should at least provide some clarity—and when it comes to Brexit and the property market, clarity has certainly been in short supply.
 But what effect has the triggering of Article 50 actually had?

 Brexit and the property market: what’s the damage?